fbq('track', 'ViewContent');

 Did you ever end up smarter after watching Jeopardy?
 Many times children can learn just by trying to answer the questions provided.
 Here are some fun digital tools to help them enjoy learning by trying!

 Canada, USA, or Both? is perfect for July, since Canada Day and Independence Day (USA) are celebrated at the beginning of the month.
 If you don't teach summer school, That's ok.
-It's fun to learn about these 2 North American countries any time of year!
+Learning about these 2 North American countries any time of year is fun!

 Landforms Boom Bundle